csnover/scummvm-buildbot/README.md

 to `docker-compose` in a similar manner, rather than being hard-coded into the buildmaster’s Python code.

-Secret keys for the buildmaster should be set in a `secrets.cfg` file next to the `master.cfg` file in the root.
-The secret file is a Python module with these
+Secret keys for the buildmaster should be set in a `secrets.cfg` file in the root.
+The secret file is a Python module with these keys:
-keys:

 * `github_client_id`: The client ID for the ScummVM OAuth app on GitHub that is used for authentication.